Identifier for Advertisers: App Tracking Transparency

 On September 3, 2020, Apple announced plans to restrict access to IDFA and require websites and apps to obtain an explicit permission from users before being granted access to IDFA.
 Since January 2021, users and developers could test this change by installing iOS 14 beta release.

 In July 2020, Facebook stated that this transparency requirement would likely hurt their advertising targeting.
 Facebook said that these changes "may render [their tracking] so ineffective on iOS 14 that it may not make sense to offer it on iOS 14" and Facebook apps on iOS 14, including Facebook, WhatsApp, Instagram, Messenger, and others will not collect IDFA on iOS 14.

 In early September, Apple postponed these restrictions until early 2021.

 In December 2020, the Mozilla Foundation expressed support for Apple restricting access to IDFA and asked users to sign a petition to "help strengthen [Apple's] resolve to protect consumer privacy".

 On December 15, 2020, Facebook launched a "Speak Up for Small Businesses" campaign against Apple.
 In this campaign, Facebook purchased full-page advertisements in newspapers and created a web page claiming Facebook tries to help small businesses.
 This campaign became controversial even within Facebook itself, because some employees thought Facebook was "trying to justify doing a bad thing by hiding behind people with a sympathetic message."

 On January 27, 2021, Google announced that when the new requirement goes into effect, a "handful" of Google apps will stop collecting IDFAs (and thus the apps will avoid displaying a prompt for allowing tracking user activity).

 In February 2021, Post-IDFA alliance surveyed 600 customers and noted that 38.5% of them said they plan to allow tracking by tapping "yes" in the App Tracking Transparency prompt.

 On March 18, 2021, Facebook changed its stance.
 Facebook CEO, Mark Zuckerberg, claimed that these changes might even strengthen Facebook's position "if Apple’s changes encourage more businesses to conduct more commerce on [Facebook's] platforms by making it harder for them to use their data in order to find the customers that would want to use their products outside of [Facebook's] platforms".

-On April 1, 2021, the Apple App Store started rejecting apps which used Adjust SDK and attempted to circumvent App Tracking Transparency rules via device fingerprinting (collecting device and usage data to create a unique identifier in order to track the user).
+On April 1, 2021, the Apple App Store started rejecting apps which used Adjust Apple's System Development Kit (SDK) and attempted to circumvent App Tracking Transparency rules via device fingerprinting (collecting device and usage data to create a unique identifier in order to track the user).
 On April 2, Adjust removed the offending code and app developers might pass App Store review after updating to the new Adjust SDK version.

 In May, 2021, Verizon-owned advertisement analytics company Flurry reported that 96% of US users opted out of IDFA sharing.
 Approximately 3% of US users restricted IDFA sharing system-wide.